oicr-gsi/djerba/README.md

 The [doc](./doc/) directory holds additional documentation and examples, as described in its [README](./doc/README.md) file.

-It includes [HTML documentation](./doc/html/djerba/index.html) generated using [pdoc3](https://pdoc3.github.io/pdoc/); see 'Release Procedure' for details.
+It includes [HTML documentation](./doc/html/djerba/index.html) of all classes and their attributes.
+The HTML was generated using [pdoc3](https://pdoc3.github.io/pdoc/); see 'Release Procedure' for details.

 In addition, the `test` directory has a [README](./src/test/README.md) with details of tests and test data.